objektwerks/pool.balance.z/README.md

 Todo
 ----
 >The Zio-Http server, **Server**, still does not run!
 So the **IntegrationTest** won't pass.
-1. run and pass server integration test
+1. pass integration test
-2. test and refactor client as required
+2. refactor and test client

 Install
 -------